 I went to The Dollar Tree to grab LOTS of bins.
 These clear storage boxes will work great.
 I also added some no contact center labels for each bin.
 Since I am working through how this will work in my classroom, I am applying the labels with tape until I have everything sorted, then I will come back with hot glue to secure.

 I wanted bins with lids, items in bins to be enough to engage students for a short period of time, toys to limit their movement from a designed area (think cars, trains, etc.), and to provide activities in the bins that can be cleaned.
+These bins came from The Dollar Tree.

 I went through each large toy bin, one by one.
 I put away any toys that did not have 100% hard surfaces or anything I couldn’t clean, like foam or cloth.
 Those will not be going to be used this upcoming year.